 The first step to growing raspberry bush from seed is to collect the fresh and ripe raspberry fruit in a mesh colander.
 Now mesh the fruit gently to turn the fruit like a jelly.
 Be careful not to mesh it hard otherwise that will damage the raspberry seeds.

 Place the mesh under the running water while meshing.
 It will help to get rid of pulp and juice from the raspberry fruit.
-Once you remove the pulp, you will be left with little brown raspberry seed in the mesh.
+Once you remove the pulp, you will be left with a little brown raspberry seed in the mesh.

 Wrap the raspberry seed in a paper towel and let it dry for 24 hours.
 Once the seeds have dried, prepare the 2-3-inch full nursery tray.
-Fill the nursery tray with a low amount of compost and put new potting soil.
+Fill the nursery tray with a low amount of compost and put it in new potting soil.

 Now grab each seed and gently press it in the soil with your thumb.
 Plant the next seed one inch apart in the nursery tray.
 Once the seed is planted, cover it with a thin layer of soil.
 Immediately water the soil to keep it moisturized.